sidiousvic/phantom/README.md

 # 🔧 Developers

-Phantom is written in TypeScript and bundled using Webpack.
+`phantom` is written in TypeScript and bundled using Webpack.

 ## Instructions